-He is a nonresident senior fellow at the Brent Scowcroft Center on International Security at the Atlantic Council where he directs The Art of the Future Project, which explores narrative fiction and visual media for insight into the future of conflict.
-He is also writer-in-residence at Avascent, an independent strategy and management consulting firm focused on government-oriented industries.
-He is a regular speaker to private sector, academic and US and allied government audiences.
+He is a non-resident fellow at the Brute Krulak Center for Innovation and Creativity at Marine Corps University and a non-resident senior fellow at the Brent Scowcroft Center on Strategy and Security at the Atlantic Council; he directed the Council’s Art of the Future Project, which explores creative and narrative works for insight into the future of conflict, from its inception in 2014 through 2017.
+He consults on creative futures at SparkCognition, an artificial intelligence company.
+August is a regular speaker to private sector, academic and US and allied government audiences.

-His first book Ghost Fleet: A Novel of the Next World War is a collaborative novel written with Peter W. Singer.
-This near-future thriller about the next world war was published in 2015 by Eamon Dolan Books, a Houghton Mifflin Harcourt imprint.
+Ghost Fleet: A Novel of the Next World War was a bestseller and features on professional military reading lists around the world.
+This near-future thriller about the next world war was published in 2015 by Eamon Dolan Books, a Houghton Mifflin imprint.
 See more at www.ghostfleetbook.com.

 From 1998 to 2006, he worked as an editor and a reporter for MarketWatch.com, a financial news Web site, where he began covering defense issues, including private military contractors.
 He also has extensive experience writing about the automotive and airline industries, as well as the Internet economy.
 He was a regular guest on CBS affiliate radio stations around the country, and has appeared as an expert commentator on KPIX TV in San Francisco.